pmkays/MiRide/README.md

-# Complete Implementation of MiRide ride sharing service
+# MiRide Ride Sharing Service

-'MiRide' is a Java console application that models a ride sharing booking system.
-This project enables users to create a car, make a booking, complete a booking, search cars, and display car and booking details.
-Within this particular implementation of 'MiRide' (assignment 2), additional features have been added such as the ability to create a different type of car (Silver Service), the incorporation of exception handling, the option to write (save) files and read aforementioned saved files when the program starts.

-Users will be greeted with a menu where a myriad of options will be displayed.
-Menu options are selected by typing corresponding two-letter words, where the user will then be prompted to fill in the necessary details.
-The program will validate all user input through the usage of exception handling and preventative measures are also in place to handle invalid inputs.
-Various business rules have also been considered and implemented to ensure that that all specifications of the criteria have been met adequately.
+## Description

+'MiRide' is a simple Java console application that models a ride sharing booking system.

+Features of this application enable users to:

+- Create a car.

+- Make a booking.

+- Complete a booking.

+- Search for a specific car.

+- Look up car and booking details in a specified order.

+File I/O is also supported for .txt files.